iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

     * See more at : `.\problems\Largest Rectangle`
     * `.\problems\Min Max Riddle`
     * This is an extremely new idea for me.
+  * The idea is to keep a monotonic increasing/decreasing stack such that, we can figure out the immediate elements that are immediate larger/smaller on the left/right side than the current element in a O(n) time.
+  * This features of the stack is tested implicitly for a lot of the programming challenges.

 ## Dynamic Programming Related